-While the cost savings and versatility of pipe clamps certainly are an advantage over bar clamps, there are some drawbacks to using this type of clamp.
-The biggest thing to keep in mind is that pipe does bend when put under pressure, particularly over long runs of over 4-feet in length.
+While the cost savings and versatility of pipe clamps certainly are an advantage over bar clamps, there are some drawbacks:

-By alternating clamps on each side of the board, you should be able to spread out the pressure and keep the boards from bowing one way or the other as you tighten the clamps.
+- Another problem, particularly on multi-board glue-ups, is that applying too much pressure can cause the boards to deflect, creating bowing.
+To solve this problem, alternate clamps on both sides of the workpiece to spread out the pressure and keep the workpiece from bowing one way or the other.
 Use just enough pressure to tighten the joint, and try to tighten all of the clamps evenly as you go.